SQream/sqream_docs/getting_started/inserting_rows.rst

 .. code-block:: psql

-   test=> INSERT INTO cool_animals VALUES
+   INSERT INTO cool_animals VALUES
      (3, 'Cat', 5) ,
      (4, 'Elephant', 6500) ,
      (5, 'Rhinoceros', 2100);

-   executed

 .. note:: You can load large data sets using bulk loading methods instead.
-For more information, see :ref:`inserting_data`.
+For more information, see :ref:`ingesting_data`.

 .. _omitting_columns: